Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 .. note:: Total number of output paths will be the result of multiplication of: ``NUM_OUTPUT_PORTS  = TP_PARA_INTERP_POLY x TP_SSR``.

-The polyphases are executed parallelly and output data produced by each polyphase directly becomes the filter's output.
+The polyphases are executed in parallel and output data produced by each polyphase directly becomes the filter's output.
 ``TP_PARA_INTERP_POLY`` does not affect the number of input data paths.
 It is only useful when the filter has an interpolation factor greater than 1.

 For example, when ``TP_SSR = 1``, and ``TP_PARA_INTERP_POLY = 3``, the input stream would look like this: